thanos-io/thanos/docs/operating/compactor-backlog.md

 3. The compactor stops retention.
 If the retention period is set to 1 month but you can still see older blocks from the bucket UI then that's the case.
 4. `thanos_compact_iterations_total` metric doesn't increase or the rate is very low.

-Current implementation, compactor will perform compaction, downsampling and retention phases in order, which means that if the compaction work is not finished, downsampling and retention phase won't start.
-So that's why you will find the symptom 2 and 3 mentioned above.
+In the current implementation, the compactor will perform compaction, downsampling, and retention phases in order, which means that if the compaction work is not finished, the downsampling and retention phase won't start.
+So that's why you will find symptom 2 and 3 mentioned above.

 For symptom 4, `thanos_compact_iterations_total` metric doesn't increase means that the Thanos compactor is currently working on the current compaction iteration and cannot finish it in a long time.
 It is very similar to the case of a message queue.
 The producers are the components who upload blocks to your object storage.
 And the compactor is the consumer to deal with the jobs from producers.
-If the data produce rate is higher than the processing rate of the consumer, then the compactor will fall behind.
+If the data production rate is higher than the processing rate of the consumer, then the compactor will fall behind.

 ### Compactor progress metrics

-Since Thanos v0.24 release, four new metrics `thanos_compact_todo_compactions`, `thanos_compact_todo_compaction_blocks`, `thanos_compact_todo_downsample_blocks` and `thanos_compact_todo_deletion_blocks` are added to show the compaction, downsampling and retention progress and backlog.
+Since the Thanos v0.24 release, four new metrics `thanos_compact_todo_compactions`, `thanos_compact_todo_compaction_blocks`, `thanos_compact_todo_downsample_blocks` and `thanos_compact_todo_deletion_blocks` are added to show the compaction, downsampling and retention progress and backlog.

-thanos_compact_todo_compactions: The number of compactions that are planned to be processed. thanos_compact_todo_compaction_blocks: The number of blocks that are planned to be compacted. thanos_compact_todo_downsample_blocks: The number of downamples that are queued to be processed. thanos_compact_todo_deletion_blocks: The number of blocks that are queued for retention.
+thanos_compact_todo_compactions: The number of compactions that are planned to be processed.
+thanos_compact_todo_compaction_blocks: The number of blocks that are planned to be compacted.
+thanos_compact_todo_downsample_blocks: The number of downsamples that are queued to be processed.
+thanos_compact_todo_deletion_blocks: The number of blocks that are queued for retention.

 To use these metrics, for example you can use `sum(thanos_compact_todo_compaction)` to get the overall compaction backlog or use `sum(thanos_compact_todo_compaction) by (group)` to get which compaction group is the slowest one.

 ![compaction-progress](../img/compaction_progress_metrics.png)

-This feature works by syncing block metadata from the object storage every 5 minutes by default and then simulate the compaction planning process to calculate how much work needs to be done.
+This feature works by syncing block metadata from the object storage every 5 minutes by default and then simulating the compaction planning process to calculate how much work needs to be done.
 You can change the default 5m interval by setting `compact.progress-interval` flag or disable it by setting `compact.progress-interval=0`.

 ## Solutions